MadeInShineA/HEStimate/technical_guide.md

 - A results dashboard with charts and statistics.
 - Multi-environment builds using `.env`.
 - Theming and dark mode support.
-- Packaging for production release on Play Store, App Store, and Web.
+- Packaging for production release on Play Store

 ---